huggingface/datasets/datasets/kannada_news/README.md

   'label':'sports'
 }
 ```
 NOTE: The data has very few examples on the technology (class label: 'tech') topic.
+[More Information Needed]

 ### Data Fields